barumau/pandunia/pol/pandunia-pol.md

 be in bum - implodować
 be islam - poddać się, poddawać się, podporządkować się, podporządkowywać się, ulec, ulegać, być posłusznym
 be jaga -
-be jin - posuwać się do przodu (dokonywać postępu, wejść)
 be kai - otworzyć się, otwierać się
 be karibu - zbliżać się (zbliżyć się)
 be kino -